rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-03-06-rust_lifetimes.md

 - ffi
 ---

-Lifetimes are one of Rust's marquee features and pivotal to its safety gurantees.
+Lifetimes are one of Rust's marquee features and pivotal to its safety guarantees.
 My understanding of them felt largely academic until I found a situation doing FFI to native code that warranted further investigation.

 ## Lifetimes 101